 Getting promoted is exciting, and it comes with a host of perks: more money, more influence, and more control over your daily tasks.
-But getting promoted can be trickier than you might think.
+But getting promoted can be trickier than you might think, especially when layoffs and hiring freezes abound.

 While the final decision is out of your hands, there are many steps you can take to better your odds.
 Being proactive and strategic go a long way.